TechByDami/printf/README.md

 To be updated later
-Printf project, First Alx group projj
+Printf project, First Alx group projectt